 MyNetDiary recognizes that our users may prefer alternate approaches to calorie estimation.
 To choose a different method, select "My Weight Plan" from your Dashboard.
 Under "Planning Tools," select "Weight Maintenance cals."
 Under "Planning Tools," select "Weight Maintenance cals."
 You can choose from the following maintenance energy methods when you tap "Selected Method":

 This is the default method, using the Dietary Reference Intakes formula.
-It takes into account your age, gender, height, current weight, and physical activity level.
+It takes into account your age, sex, height, current weight, and physical activity level.

 This value is for a resting metabolic rate measurement administered by a professional.
 This simple test measures oxygen consumption as you breathe in and out of a handheld device to determine your metabolic rate.

 This formula, known as Katch-McArdle, takes into account body composition.
 This calculation may be more accurate for individuals with increased muscle mass, resulting in a higher metabolic rate than estimated by other formulas.

 This widely-used formula uses your age, sex, height, and current weight to calculate RMR.

 You may enter your own value for weight-maintenance calories.
 However, these calories will not automatically adjust based on your current body weight or changes in "Activity Level" setting.

 Your maintenance calorie needs are calculated based on your RMR/BMR and an "activity factor" that accounts for your usual level of activity.

 If you choose to log exercise, set your Activity Level as "Sedentary" in "My Weight Plan" under Weight Maintenance cals to avoid double-counting exercise calories.

 Note: Sedentary level accounts for basic activities of daily living, equivalent to walking about a mile (2.2 km) a day.
 Therefore, you would not need to log short activities as exercise, such as 15 minutes of shopping.